You might be surprised that these and many other elements of global culture have their roots in Georgian folklore.

 The name Amirani may not be familiar to you, but many of his deeds were later replicated in the mythology of other nations.
 He was famously swallowed by a whale and had to cut his way out, just as Hercules did in Greek mythology, and also kidnapped a maiden made of heavenly fire, for which his punishment was to be chained to Khvamli Mountain where an eagle would tear at his chest for all eternity.
 This, of course, is the inspiration for the later Prometheus myth.

 You may also be familiar with the name of Medea, the daughter of the king of Colchis and a famous healer.
 She helped her lover Jason, the leader of the Argonauts, to steal the Golden Fleece and met a tragic end because of his actions.
-Her name, Medea, would go on to form the root of the word “medicine” in honour of her healer abilities.
+Her name, Medea, would go on to form the root of the word “medicine” in honor of her healer abilities.

 The more you learn about Georgian mythology, the more you will see its influence on later cultures.
 Georgia’s rich history of oral folklore has preserved these stories to the present day, and any Georgian will proudly tell you these stories over a meal and a glass of wine.